Elos-RW/CEH-in-bullet-points/chapters/06-system-hacking/cracking-passwords-overview.md

   - Once the connection is established, the host sends its username and NTLMv2 hash, which the attacker can attempt to crack and in such a way discover the password.
   - **Tools**
   - Responder

+  #### GPU-based attack

+  - Attacker using a deployed malware to keylogger user's password on websites using the victim GPU(open-GL) resources.

+  #### Markov-Chain Attack

+  - A type of dictionary attack that uses a password database to be split into 2 and 3 syllables to develope a new alphabet password list

+  #### Kerberos Passwrod crack

+  - Two ways to Crack Kerberos password {Active and passive attack types}
+    >Cracking TGS "Kerberoasting"
+    > Attacker request TGS using service account
+    > Upon receiveing the TGS, the attcker later requst TGT which would be subject for cracking.

+    >Cracking TGT "AS-REP Roasting"
+    > Attacker request TGT from KDC in form of AS-REQ that belongs to the end-user.
+    > Later, attacker uses the received to crack the user's credientials

 ### //Passive online attacks

 - Grabbing data in-transit e.g. a key, password hash